How to Make Buttermilk

 Originally, buttermilk was the slightly sour liquid left behind after cream was churned into butter.

-Today, the buttermilk that you buy in the store is cultured buttermilk, made by adding cultures to milk that transform it into buttermilk.
+Today, the buttermilk that you buy at the grocery store is cultured buttermilk, made by adding live cultures to milk that transform it into buttermilk through a fermentation process.

 How to Make Buttermilk

-To make this buttermilk recipe you will need milk and an acid such as lemon juice, white vinegar or even plain yogurt.
-Lemon juice is my preference, but it’s convenient to have other options for those times when you don’t have lemons or lemon juice on hand.
+To make buttermilk you will need milk and an acid such as lemon juice, white vinegar or even plain yogurt.
+Lemon juice is my preference, but it’s convenient to have other options for those times when you don’t have lemons on hand.

 How to make buttermilk with lemon juice or white vinegar: